sunblockisneeded/docs-verify-skill/README.md

 ---
 name: docs-verify
 description: "Verifies whether a document conveys its intended meaning to readers who lack the original conversational context, using an independent subagent.
-Trigger right after writing any document that a context-less executor will act on — handoffs, onboarding materials, subagent task instructions, project directives, multi-turn conversation summaries, README files."
+Trigger right after writing any document that a context-less executor will act on — handoffs, onboarding materials, subagent task instructions, project directives, multi-turn conversation summaries, internal project READMEs."
 ---

 ## Why this matters